pokt-network/poktroll/docusaurus/docs/operate/user_guide/check-balance.md

 # Checking Your Wallet Balance <!-- omit in toc -->

-Knowing your account's balance is crucial for effective transaction management on the Pocket Network blockchain.
-This guide provides the necessary steps to check your wallet's balance using the `poktrolld` command-line interface (CLI).

-:::note
+:::note Usage requirements

-You'll need access to your wallet address and the denomination of the token you wish to query (i.e. `upokt`).
+You will need access to your wallet address and the denomination of the token you wish to query (i.e. `upokt`).

 The default node is set to interact with a local instance.
 For network-specific queries (i.e. accessing TestNet or MainNet), you will need an RPC endpoint.

 :::

+Knowing your account's balance is crucial for effective transaction management on Pocket Network.
+This guide provides the necessary steps to check your wallet's balance using the `poktrolld` command-line interface (CLI).

 - [Pre-requisites](#pre-requisites)
 - [Step 1: Preparing the Query](#step-1-preparing-the-query)